 The share options granted only vest when the Net Asset Value per Share of the company as shown in the company's audited financial statements for financial year ending 31 December 2018 or in any of the three subsequent years, equals or exceeds €0.05 per share.
-The options could not be exercised before 1 May 2019 (see note 16 for options exercised to date).
+The options could not be exercised before 1 May 2019 (see note 15 for options exercised to date).
+As at 31 December 2022, options over 6,410,256 shares remain under this award.